 - Parking is open from 8 am – 6 pm only

 This hike has it all!
 From the seven sacred pools to a sinkhole, and the main attraction – THE CAVE (pictured above).
 Fellow travel photographer, Kay Bacon has an extremely helpful post about everything you need to know before hiking Soldier’s Pass – check it out above!

 - 291 ft elevation gain

 The Birthing Cave hike is a fairly easy hike.
 About 15 minutes in you will see a wooden and wired fence and the trail is to the left of said fence.
 Once you get to the cave, make sure you have sturdy hiking shoes with traction as it can be hard to access without.

 While all opinions and recommendations are always my own, my content on this blog post may contain affiliate links for hotels I’ve traveled to, tours I’ve completed, and products I recommend.
 This means I get a small commission if you book a stay or purchase a product after clicking one of these links.
 As always, I am so thankful for your support and will continue to share the best properties, things to do, and items I love!

 What to Pack for Sedona

 Sedona has very warm temperatures during the summer months but in December-April can have lows as low as 30 degrees.
 Since most people travel to Sedona during the warmer months here is what to pack if you’re traveling from April-December

 - All the activewear.
 Most of the things to do in Sedona are outdoor hiking and swimming holes.
-My favorite brands of activewear that have lasted me YEARS are Lululemon.
+My favorite brand of activewear that has lasted me YEARS is Lululemon.
 I’ve also found some great lululemon dupes on Amazon and you can shop those all HERE.

 - Water Shoes for all the swimming holes in the summer.
 I love these from COLUMBIA because they’re somewhat stylish and have lasted me years!